wdv4758h/vimscript-handbooks/bovim/bovim003.markdown

 The point of this exercise is for you to answer the question _“How would I do this in the editor I currently use?”_ for each example.

+> Note
+>
-Note: Don’t worry too much about the details of the Vim commands here, the point here is to enlighten you with the possibilities, not to start explaining how these things work.
-That is what the rest of the book is for.
+> Don’t worry too much about the details of the Vim commands here,
+> the point here is to enlighten you with the possibilities, not to start
+> explaining how these things work.
+That is what the rest of the book is
+> for.

 1. How do you move the cursor down by 7 lines?